Application process & timeline

 - Passing the verbal and numerical reasoning tests (with reasonable adjustments where necessary)

-- Demonstrating the behaviours outlined in ‘What we are looking for’ to a satisfactory level in your application form answers
+- Demonstrating the behaviours, experience and expertise outlined in the section ‘About the role’ to a satisfactory level in your application form answers